oxmoei/boundless/README.md

 ```bash
 source .env.base
 ```
-* After each terminal close, you have to run this to inject the network before running `broker` or doing `Deposit` commands (both in next steps).
+* After each terminal close or before any prover startup, you have to run this to inject the network before running `broker` or doing `Deposit` commands (both in next steps).

 ### Optional: `.env.broker` with custom enviroment
 `.env.broker` is a custom environment file same as previous `.env` files but with more options to configure, you can also use it but you have to refer to [Deployments](https://docs.beboundless.xyz/developers/smart-contracts/deployments) page to replace contract addresses of each network.